The Complement System

-During acute inflammation, the complement system can be activated by at least three well known pathways: The classical pathway, the lectin or mannose binding lectin (MBL) pathway and the alternative pathway.
+The complement system can be activated via three major pathways: The classical pathway, the lectin or mannose binding lectin (MBL) pathway and the alternative pathway.
 The classical pathway is activated e.g. by antigen-antibody complexes that react with activated C1q.
-The lectin pathway is initiated by either serum MBL or ficolins that recognize certain oligosaccharide moieties on microbial surfaces.
+The lectin pathway is initiated by either serum MBL or ficolins that recognize certain sugars on microbial surfaces.
 The alternative pathway can be activated either by the presence of foreign surfaces such as lipopolysaccharides or through C3b generated by spontaneous hydrolyses, the so-called “tick-over”.
 All three pathways merge at the level of C3 which can be cleaved / activated by the classical or alternative C3 convertases (enzymes), resulting in C3a and C3b.
 C3b is a very important factor which directs our immune system to recognize foreign cells and particles etc. which need to be processed by our T-cells and B-cells to generate antibodies against them and which need to be "sorted out" and eliminated from our system through various other cells.